kiwipy/chat/README.md

 >[!TIP]
 > :green_square: Ban user by changing owner of corresponding /srv/stim/default/username file to root.<br>
 > :green_square: Send message to everyone as admin with **`sudo stim --admin <ROOM> <"MESSAGE">`**.<br>

+## Server signup feature
+>[!WARING] This is most definitely a security risk!<br>
+Only use this on a virtual machine on your local network!

+Navigate to the server folder and run **`sudo ./setup.sh`**<br>
+This will create the user (signup), you'll have to set a password.<br>
+This user has a special bashrc file that automatically executes new_account.sh so people<br>
+logging in with signup@ip can create their own account.
+If the scipt is exited the session is logged out.<br>
+Also when a user logs in STIM is automatically started and if exited the session logs out.<br>
+The IP is logged when account was created sucessfully and blocked for further signups.

 ## Usage
 Run **`stim`** and press the following keys to...